FlorianBauer/sila-orchestrator/README.md

 mvn clean install -DskipTests
 ```

-After that, the resulting `*.jar`-file is located in the `orchestrator-client/target`-directory as
+After that, the resulting executable files are located in the `orchestrator-client/target`-directory as
-`sila-orchestrator.jar`.
+`sila-orchestrator.jar` and `sila-orchestrator.exe`.

 ### Menu Item Installer for Linux